 - 7. Making It Interactive: Panorama Viewers & Multiresolution

-In this article, I am going to give you some advice and things to pay attention to when creating your panorama.
-The goal is not to teach you how to play with the settings in your software, the manipulations being different from a piece of software to another.
-I invite you to refer to the online tutorials of the panorama software you will choose in the last tutorial of these series.
+In this part, I am going to give you some advice and things to pay attention to when creating your panorama.
+The goal is not to teach you how to play with the settings in your software, the manipulations being different from one piece of software to another.
+I invite you to refer to the online tutorials of the panorama software you will choose in the last tutorial of this series.